vaibhavs4753/fix-it-buddy-app-31/replit.md

 - ✅ Dependencies installed and TypeScript configuration fixed
 - ✅ Vite configuration updated for Replit (host: 0.0.0.0, port: 5000, allowedHosts: all)
 - ✅ Frontend workflow configured on port 5000 with webview output
-- ✅ Supabase client configuration verified and working with existing credentials
+- ✅ Supabase client configuration verified and working with existing credentials from .env file
 - ✅ Application tested and running without errors in development mode
 - ✅ Deployment configuration set up for autoscale deployment with serve package
+- ✅ Production build tested and working successfully
+- ✅ Security: .env files added to .gitignore
 - ✅ All Replit environment requirements satisfied

 ## Key Features